GDSoftworks/OuroborosBot/README.txt

-This bot is still in beta stage, expect new features.
+This bot is still in beta stage, expect new features (and bugs).